fairdirect/foodrescue-app/README.md

 3. **Install Qt 5.12.0 or up to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
 Under Ubuntu this is installed automatically as a [dependency of Kirigami](https://launchpad.net/ubuntu/focal/amd64/libkf5kirigami2-5/5.68.0-0ubuntu2).
 Ubuntu 20.04 LTS provides Qt 5.12.5 while Ubuntu 19.10 provides Qt 5.12.4 ([see](https://reposcope.com/package/qt5-default)).

-    You can also use Qt 5.13 or higher, but if you also want to build the application for Android later, you will need additional steps: for Qt 5.13.x or higher update your extra-cmake-modules package manually (see table above); and for Qt 5.14 or higher additionally [adapt the Android Manifest file](https://stackoverflow.com/a/62108461) of this application.
+    In principle, you could also install Qt 5.13 or higher.
+Qt 5.13 or higher for desktop Linux applications as installed here works fine out of the box.
+However, it is advisable to keep the Qt versions for desktop Linux and Android the same to avoid surprises.
+And when installing Qt 5.13 or higher for Android, additional steps will be needed, as detailed in chapter [5.3.
+Android Version Development Setup](https://github.com/fairdirect/foodrescue-app#53-android-version-development-setup) below.

 4. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already: